 Since 2002 he is a Board Member of the Swiss Biotech Association, the biotech industry organization of Switzerland which he leads as President since 2013.

-The Scientific Advisory Board will serve as a vital strategic resource to the Company to develop novel treatments within ophthalmology and immuno-oncology.
+The Scientific Advisory Board consists of experts within the fields of immunooncology and ophthalmology and will serve as a vital strategic resource to the company to develop novel and impactful medicines.

 In addition to guiding CDR-Life’s research and development activities, including clinical trial designs, the SAB will also identify new target indications and will evaluate strategic assets that leverage the management’s expertise in therapeutic antibody fragments.